-Homeopathy - there are a number of remedies that may help.
-The most commonly used are Sepia, Lachesis, Pulsatilla and Folliculinum.
+Take homeopathic remedies for menopausal symptoms - there are a number of remedies that may help.
+Commonly used homeopathic remedies for hot flushes are Sepia, Lachesis, Pulsatilla, and Folliculinum.

 If you would like a 'Menopause Relief Naturally' guide, download here.

-If you would like to improve your menopausal symptoms, feel free to book a free discovery call with me, or email me.
+If you would like to take the next step and to discuss your menopausal symptoms, feel free to book a free discovery call with me or email me.